scipy/scipy/doc/source/dev/contributor/rendering_documentation.rst

 Examples and randomness
 ~~~~~~~~~~~~~~~~~~~~~~~
-Examples are verified in the CI and output is compared.
+Examples are executed in the CI and the output is compared against the provided reference.
 The main goal
 is to ensure that the API and usage are consistent.
-Doctests are not unittests.
+Doctests are not meant to be used as unittests.

 In case a random number generator is needed, `np.random.Generator` must be
 used.